-Call of Duty League Rostermania: all team changes - Dexerto.com | Dexerto.com
+Call of Duty League Rostermania: all team changes - Dexerto.com

 New 4v4 format

-For the first time in two years, Call of Duty esports will be returning to a 4v4 format, essentially meaning that one player from each team will be dropped.
+For the first time in two years, Call of Duty esports will be returning to a 4v4 format, essentially meaning that one player from each team has already been or will be dropped.

 This could mean a major shake-up of some of our favorite rosters, with underperforming players having to start shopping around for options to stay in the Call of Duty League.

-While many fans and players have much preferred 4v4 in the past, the loss of roster spots has made some players start to worry about their own prospects going forward, and this does mean we’re guaranteed to see some big names swapping jerseys by the time the Black Ops Cold War season kicks off.
+While many fans and players have preferred 4v4 in the past, the loss of roster spots has made some players start to worry about their own prospects going forward, and this does mean we’re guaranteed to see some big names swapping jerseys by the time the Black Ops Cold War season kicks off.

 Free Agency and transfer window

-While it’s likely that players in the CDL have already started working out their next move, whether it be to stick with their current team or find new players to play with, free agency isn’t yet open.

-The CDL’s free agency window officially opens on September 13, which is when you can expect teams to start signing contracts and, potentially, even making announcements on who they’re acquiring for the forthcoming season.
+The CDL’s free agency window officially opened on September 13, which is when teams began to signing players to new contracts and even make announcements on who they’re acquiring for the forthcoming season.